tieval: An Evaluation Framework for Temporal Information Extraction Systems: Introduction

-Over the years, and particularly in the last two decades, this problem has been highly studied, leading to several proposals from the research community \cite{campos2014survey,leeuwenberg2019survey}.
-Most of the proposals were in the origin of the emergence of different annotation schemes and the various corpora that we have today at our disposal \cite{tddiscourse,matres,tempeval3}.
-Although these efforts have been essential to mature temporal information extraction and its subtasks -- such as temporal expression identification or temporal relation classification -- they also pose some problems upon the process of benchmarking different methods.
+Over the years, and particularly in the last two decades, this problem has been highly studied, leading to several proposals from the research community~\cite{Campos2014SurveyApplications,Leeuwenberg2019AText}.
+These proposals led to the numerous annotation schemes and corpora that we have today at our disposal~\cite{Naik2019TDDiscourse:Events,Ning2018ARelations,UzZaman2013SemEval-2013Relations}.
+Although these efforts have been essential to mature temporal information extraction and its subtasks -- such as temporal expression identification or temporal relation classification -- they also pose some problems in the process of benchmarking different methods.
 One of the problems has its roots in the fact that evaluating the methods, often requires reading multiple corpora, each of which has a different perspective on temporal representation, ultimately preventing comparability among the different methods and corpora.
-This is compounded by the fact that corpora are stored in a variety of formats (e.g., XML, TimeML, or table ), which requires a considerable engineering effort to load them all.
+This is compounded by the fact that corpora are stored in a variety of formats (e.g., XML, TimeML, or table), which requires a considerable engineering effort to load them all.